Panjkrc/ruqqus-android-app/README.md

 Latest release of the app:
 https://github.com/Panjkrc/ruqqus-android-app/releases/latest

-Direct .apk file donwload link: https://github.com/Panjkrc/ruqqus-android-app/releases/latest/download/app-release.apk
+Direct .apk file download link: https://github.com/Panjkrc/ruqqus-android-app/releases/latest/download/app-release.apk

 If you have any issues with the app, please report them under: